richard-ui/interactive-milestone-project/README.md

 - All content was written by the developer.

 ## Code
-- Code to help design Reservation Form.
-This was took from w3schools.
+- Code to help design Reservation Form input fields was took from w3schools [youtube.com](https://www.youtube.com/watch?v=Bs2jdg0oRLM)

-- Code to design button shadow was taken from w3schools.

-- Code to implement sticky footer was taken from
+- Code to implement sticky footer in media queries, using 'bottom: 0' and 'position: fixed'  [w3schools.com](https://www.w3schools.com/howto/howto_css_fixed_footer.asp)

+- Code for styling Form icons within input Fields was taken from [geeksforgeeks.org](https://www.geeksforgeeks.org/css-to-put-icon-inside-an-input-element-in-a-form/)

-- Code to colour toggler lines was taken from [geeksforgeeks.org](https://www.geeksforgeeks.org/how-to-change-hamburger-toggler-color-in-bootstrap/)
+- Code to colour Navbar toggler lines was taken from [geeksforgeeks.org](https://www.geeksforgeeks.org/how-to-change-hamburger-toggler-color-in-bootstrap/)

 ## Media
 - The image on the homepage was owned by the developer
-- The images on the skills page were taken from the internet, simply used by verifying there 'free of use' from 'googles advanced search tool'
+- The images that were used for the Restaurants were taken from the internet, simply used by verifying there 'free of use' from 'googles advanced search tool'
 - Source used for Youtube video -
 Traversy Media
  (2019, September 09).
 The Benefits Of Becoming a Web Developer YouTube.
 Retrieved from 'https://www.youtube.com/embed/JguKLogoGMk'

 ## Acknowledgements
 - My Mentor for continuous helpful feedback.

+- Slack was a very helpful useful source to gain information.

 - Tutor support at Code Institute for their support.